 Fewer than 2,000 inhabitants live in the town, while about 4,000 people in the region use it as service centre.
 Tourists enjoy the tropical environment, historical connections, and use Cooktown as an access point to the Lakefield National Park, the Great Barrier Reef, and for fishing.

-Cooktown offers a public library, James Cook Museum, swimming pool, bowling green, golf and turf clubs, Chinese shrine, historic cemetery, Botanic Gardens with walks to the beaches, heritage-listed Grassy Hill lighthouse, as well as a new US$3 million Events Centre near Cooktown State School, created to double as emergency cyclone shelter.
+Cooktown's main tourist attractions are a public library, James Cook Museum, swimming pool, bowling green, golf and turf clubs, Chinese shrine, historic cemetery, Botanic Gardens with walks to the beaches, heritage-listed Grassy Hill lighthouse, as well as a new US$3 million Events Centre near Cooktown State School, created to double as emergency cyclone shelter.
 The Information Centre and Environment Display are located in Nature's Powerhosue in Cooktown Botanic Garden.
 The main heritage precinct is Charlotte Street.